aptech/docs/docs/CR-cdfTruncNorm.rst

     :param sigma_bar: standard deviation parameter.
     :type sigma_bar: Scalar

-    :returns: p (*Scalar*), NxK matrix or N-dimensional array, the probability density of the cumulative distribution over the interval from a to b.
+    :returns: p (*scalar or NxK matrix or N-dimensional array*), the probability density of the cumulative distribution over the interval from *a* to *b*.

 Examples
 ----------------